-The same study discovered that water chestnuts had flavonoids.
-Flavonoids are essential in your body as they help with different functions.
+The same study discovered that water chestnuts contain flavonoids.
+Flavonoids are helpful in your body as they support different functions.
 For example, they are famous for their pharmacological actions as scavengers.
 They prevent the stickiness of platelets that leads to platelet aggregation (5).

 In a nutshell, flavonoids regulate cellular activity and fight free radicals that lead to an oxidative state.
 Their role is to protect your body against toxins and stressors.

 Below is another comprehensive list of the water chestnut health benefits: